stride3d/stride/README.md

      - **C++/CLI support for v143 build tools (Latest)** *(not enabled by default)*
    - *Optional* (to target iOS/Android): **.NET Multi-platform App UI development** and **Android SDK setup** individual component (enabled by default).
 Then, in Visual Studio, go to `Tools > Android > Android SDK Manager` and install **NDK** (version 20.1+) from the `Tools` tab.
    - *Optional* (to build VSIX package): **Visual Studio extension development**

+> [!NOTE]
+> The installation of Visual Studio with the required components may require up to **14 GB of disk space**, depending on your system and selected components.

 ### Build Stride